-OK, I know its fall, but we are still getting the best Heirloom tomatoes from Capay Organics.
-This is a very simple Raw recipe.
+This simple Raw recipe offers the best of summer.
 It just requires a little bit of specialized equipment.
-The dehydrator creates an intensity of flavor in the Summer Squash and also helps reduce the grassy quality inherent in raw summer squash.
-This is my selfish attempt to hold onto the last days of summer, so I hope it serves as a reminder of those warm, sunny days.
+Using the dehydrator creates an intensity of flavor in the Summer Squash and also helps reduce the grassy quality inherent in raw summer squash.

 - 3 heirloom tomatoes (preferably different colors)